 Note: Always check the 'List of tested payload files' for special instructions for each type of payload file.
 For instance, a Hirens ISO may need to be renamed as .isowinvh for it to boot to Mini XP correctly.
 When you run an ISO file, E2B will give you suggestions about what file extension you can use.

 Tip: If you have any problems, remove spaces or special characters such as <>()&% and non-ASCII symbols, etc. from the file name.

 Once the ISO file is booting correctly, you can change it's filename and see if it still works OK.
-For example, start with a name of 'Win10_x64_Eng.iso' and once it is working correctly, rename it to 'Windows 10 64-bit English.iso' or you can add a .txt file to display a different menu entry including any special characters and spaces.
+For example, start with a name of 'Win10_x64_Eng.iso' and once it is working correctly, rename it to 'Windows 10 64-bit English.iso' or you can add a .txt file to display a different menu entry including any special characters and spaces that you want, and in any language that you want.

-4. After all files have been copied over, run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd from the E2B drive to run WinContig.exe.
+4. After all your payload files have been copied over, run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd from the E2B drive to run WinContig.exe.

-Linux users can use the command line programs defragfs for FAT32 drives or udefrag for NTFS drives - included in \_ISO\docs\linux_utils folder.
+Linux users can use the command line programs defragfs for FAT32 drives or udefrag for NTFS drives - the binaries are included in the \_ISO\docs\linux_utils folder.
 Please go here for instructions.